The vineyard then and now.

 In June, 2017, we purchased Barbed Oak Vineyard, realizing our dream to literally and figuratively return to our roots as we created a place to reflect on the bounty life provided us—and to create a place for our family and friends to spend time together.

-But one thing hasn’t changed… We continue employing premium farming practices to produce premium wines.
+Henry David Vineyards will continue employing premium farming practices to produce premium wines.